esl/MongooseIM/doc/developers-guide/domain_management.md

 - `domain_settings` - one record per domain.
 Maps `domain` name to `host_type` and `enabled` status.
 - `domain_events` - the log of changes.
 The only reason it exists is that we can track updates in the `domain_settings` and get apply updates across different nodes.
   The old events are eventually deleted from the table.
+Removal is triggered by all nodes of MongooseIM, that have the service configured.

 `service_domain_db` module do two tasks: